rico345100/socket.io-file/readme.md

 - Number chunkSize: Size of chunk you sending to.
 Default is 10240 = 1KB.
 Higher value gives you faster upload, uses more server resources.
 Lower value saves your server resources, slower upload.
 - Number transmissionDelay: Delay of each chunk transmission, default is 0.
 0 means no delay, unit is ms. Use this property wisely to save your server resources with chunkSize.
 - Boolean overwite: If sets true, overwrite the file if already exists.
 Default is false, which upload gonna complete immediately if file already exists.
+- Function rename: Rename the file before upload starts.
+Return value is use for the name.
+This option is useful to upload file without overwriting concerns.
+Check the details from later example. *New from 2.0.1*

 ### Events
 SocketIOFile provides these events.